Stacey Child is the Manager of the Alcohol and Drug Support Service (ADSS).

 Listening can be very helpful to a parent who may be sharing this information for the first time.
 Take a few minutes for the parent to tell you how they feel, what their concerns are, what else may be worrying them and what is happening for their child.

 Stigma and shame are often associated with disclosing this type of information and it will assist the parent greatly for the GP to have a non-judgmental stance in relation to the parent and the young person.

 How is this impacting on the parent?
 If they are speaking to the GP about it, they are worried.
 Try and see how this is a problem for them and their family.

 Has this created other health issues for the parent?
 Are they more anxious, depressed, displaying physical symptoms?

 Parents find raising the issue with their child difficult.
 Most often parents do better in raising the issue if they remain as silent as possible whilst the young person is telling their story.

 This information sheet from the National Drugs Campaign provides a good summary of why teens use drugs.

-The Parent and Family Drug Support is a program area of ADSS and provides family sensitive practice via telephone support line, Parent Peer Support Network, facilitated groups and support at Drug Court.
+The Parent and Family Drug Support Line is a program area of ADSS and provides family sensitive practice via telephone support line, Parent Peer Support Network, facilitated groups and support at Drug Court.

-The Parent and Family Drug Support provides a 24-hour telephone counselling, support referral and information service staffed by highly experienced and professionally trained counsellors for people who are concerned about a child’s/sibling’s alcohol and drug use.
+The Parent and Family Drug Support Line provides a 24-hour telephone counselling, support referral and information service staffed by highly experienced and professionally trained counsellors for people who are concerned about a child’s/sibling’s alcohol and drug use.